kontral/Burgyan_Lab/README.md

 # Burgyan_Lab
-Bioinformatic scripts used by the Burgyan J. Lab
+Bioinformatic scripts used by the Burgyan J. Lab.
+Mostly simple scripts for small RNA sequencing data manipulation.

 We have decided to upload scripts that we use in our research for better reproducibility and transparency.

 If you have a question or a bug to report please do send it to kontra.levente@abc.naik.hu!